MLY2019/w251/hw5/Answers to questions.md

 #### 11. Run the TF1 script on the CPU (see instructions above) How does the training time compare to the default network training (section 4)?
 Why?
-It takes about 50% longer for the training to finish on CPU.
-Because GPU has hundreds of simpler cores which can compute in parallel, it makes it faster for training a neural network.
+It takes longer for training the default network on CPU.
+Because GPU has hundreds of simpler cores which can compute in parallel, training on GPU is much faster.

 #### 12. Try the training again, but this time do export ARCHITECTURE="inception_v3" Are CPU and GPU training times different?